 In certain cases, there are no signs a root canal is required.
 However, patients often report severe pain when they apply pressure to the affected tooth or chew using the tooth.
 When the tooth becomes discolored, this may be a sign a root canal will be needed, and the same is true if the gums near the tooth become tender or swollen.
 A pimple that persists on the gums near the tooth or one that recurs is a sign a root canal is called for, and the same is true when a tooth is sensitive to either cold or heat, even after the cold or hot item has been removed.

 What Happens During A Root Canal?

-When the time comes to fill the tooth, gutta percha is placed in the root canal.
-Gutta percha is a rubber compound and sealer paste that fills the canals, and a filling is used to cover the hole used to access the tooth.
-In many cases, further restorative work, such as a crown or crown and post will be need.
-The dentist determines what needs to be done to protect the tooth and prevent further issues, while restoring full function to the tooth.
+When the time comes to fill the tooth, gutta-percha is placed in the root canal.
+Gutta-percha is a rubber compound and sealer paste that fills the canals, and a filling is used to cover the hole used to access the tooth.
+In many cases, further restorative work, such as a crown or crown and post will be necessary.
+The dentist determines what needs to be done to protect the tooth and prevent further issues while restoring full function to the tooth.
 There is little, if any pain, associated with a root canal, and many patients find the relief they obtain from any pain they were experiencing is much greater than any discomfort they endure.

 Individuals with a badly decayed or infected tooth have options when it comes to correcting the issue.
 Some opt to have the tooth pulled, leaving a gap behind, others prefer to remove the tooth and replace it with a dental implant, and some opt for a root canal.
 Call us today, and we’ll help you determine which option is right for your particular situation and the particular tooth.
 We want to provide you with a smile you love and teeth that contribute to your overall health.
 For this reason, we need to evaluate each tooth individually to create a treatment plan that works for you both in the short and long run.